 If you are looking to offer a quick in and out option to your users without having to interact much with the device’s inbuilt features, go with PWAs.
-But if you are looking to give your users a service that would require them to interact with suppose Camera to upload a photo or GPS to find direction from Point A to Point B, then Native should be your choice.
+But if you are looking to give your users a service that would require them to interact with a Camera to upload a photo or GPS to find direction from Point A to Point B, then Native should be your choice.

 In the End – What is the Verdict?
 Is PWA Better than Native?
-Should Businesses Follow the Example of Twitter, Medium, Starbucks and tens of others and expand their App Portfolio to Progressive Web Apps?
+Should Businesses follow the example of Twitter, Medium, Starbucks and tens of others and expand their App Portfolio to Progressive Web Apps?

 There can be two scenarios –

 - When you already have a Native App

 In case you already have a native app that is available to download from the App Store or the Google Play Store, but you are looking to extend your user base at minimal development effort, extend to PWA.

 - When you are developing an app from scratch